 Years passed and the bear recovered.
 And he recovered his appetite.
 Predation losses on the allotment went from 1 to 2 percent per year to 10%.
 The cowboy worried and discuss it with his partner, a man he described as having few teeth, but more worldly wisdom and common sense than most.
 Over a beer, the two men discussed the situation and solutions.

-“I think you should just kill ’em,” the old man growled.
+“I think you should just kill ’em,” the old man said.

 “Naw, that just doesn’t sit well with me, the Endangered Species Act and all.
 I think I should call Wyoming Fish and Game.”